More Efficient Regulatory Process for Hydro

 Today, hydropower developments face a comprehensive regulatory approval process that involves many participants including, the Federal Energy Regulatory Commission, federal and state resource agencies, local governments, tribes, NGOs and the public.
 The system strives to promote development while protecting important environmental values.
 However, it can also contain redundancies and inefficiencies that unnecessarily slow the deployment of clean renewable hydropower and delay much-needed environmental enhancements and benefits.
 At a time when we need all the renewable, affordable and reliable energy we can get, the United States needs an updated regulatory process that gets projects off the drawing board and puts people to work in a more efficient way.

-As a way to continue this process discussion in an open, collaborative way that gives all stakeholders a voice and a stake in the outcome, NHA supports several guideposts that would put the hydropower development process on equal footing with that of other renewable electricity technologies – while maintaining a responsible licensing scheme:
+As a way to continue this process discussion in an open, collaborative way that gives all stakeholders a voice and a stake in the outcome, NHA supports several guideposts that would put the hydropower review process on equal footing with that of other renewable electricity technologies – while maintaining a responsible licensing scheme:

 - Accelerated Licensing for Minimal Impact Projects.
 NHA believes the clearest path to a more efficient regulatory process would be an expedited 2-year licensing for minimal impact projects, such as adding electric generation on existing dams and closed-looped pumped storage projects.
 An expedited 2-year process for these projects would allow developers to attract private financing and move projects ahead – at no cost to the federal government.